ProfMoo/onchain-indexing/README.md

 * Once a user uploads an ABI, offer a way for a user to load this data into a real data processing system.
 Could be a high-memory DB such as SingleStore, ClickHouse, etc. or a warehouse like Snowflake.
 * Instead of the above, CDP ABI Upload could attempt to integrate more cleanly with TheGraph or Ponder, passing off the "transform and store" to those open source alternatives.
   * Would need some intelligent way to "drop in" CDP ABI Upload as a "source" to these open source indexing solutions.
+Probably would involve significant contribution to these open source projects.